TheWidlarzGroup/react-native-video/README.md

 Platforms: all

 #### drm
-To configure DRM it is necessary to add the poperties drmName="widevine"
+To configure DRM it is necessary to add the poperties:
-            drmUrl={playerInfo.license}
-            drmHeader={headers}

 `drmName` Which is the DRM type.
-It can take a value of these DRM's
+It can take a value of these DRM's:
 * **widevine**
 * **playready**
 * **cenc**

 `drmUrl` Which is the license server URL
 `drmHeader` Which are the DRM custom headers.

+Platforms: Android ExoPlayer

 ### Event props